Tj-Barrett/Polymer-Toolbox/PolyGen/readme.md

 Generates Polymer data inputs for LAMMPS using moltemplate.

-Example polymer uses cellulose and glycam
+Example polymer uses cellulose and glycam.

+Modify the sections as needed to write the necessary headers and include helixes, cuts, etc.